The season's grande finale

 Descriptions of the courses can be found below.

 The last time that the ladies’ downhill course was used was during the 2007 World Championships and it will be relaunched in March 2018.
 It’s not the longest downhill course on the ladies’ tour but it is steep, technically demanding and unforgiving.
 The finals in 2018 will be the premiere for the new start, above Svartbergsravinen, facing the ravine.
-A full description and course profile will be available soon.
+Please click here for the course profile: English or Swedish.

 When the men’s downhill in Åre was landscaped it was thought of as one of the most dangerous and spectacular courses in the world.
 Over time, it has been adjusted and become broader and “gentler”.
 However, for the finals in 2018 and the World Championships in 2019 the men’s downhill is being restored to former glory.
 The start has been moved up to Kabin berg which means the course is longer, and the features have been elevated to what they once were.
-A full description and course profile will be available soon.
+Please click here for the course profile: English or Swedish.

 Ladies’ Super G

 The ladies’ super G begins in Bäckfallet and follows the downhill course, which means this is also a technically demanding and course, calling for great focus at high speeds and with some interesting course features.
-A full description and course profile will be available soon.
+Click here for the course profile.

 Men’s super G

-The men’s super G start is located above Backfilled and the course follows the same profile as the men’s downhill.
+The men’s super G start is located above Bäckfallet and the course follows the same profile as the men’s downhill.
 It is a demanding course.
 After passing Bäckfallet the athletes pass into the “no fall zone” of Lillbranten where good balance and focus are crucial.
 Müller’s kant (Müller’s edge) gives you speed enough to fly over Olympiaplatån and so it continues.
-A full description and course profile will be available soon.
+Click here for the course profile.

 Alpine Team Event